tylerreckart/tylerreckart.com-v2/src/posts/higher-order-functions-in-haskell.md

 In 2016, I set out to learn functional programming through Haskell.
 It was partially because of the challenge of mastering a notoriously [difficult to learn](https://www.quora.com/Why-is-Haskell-so-hard-to-learn) language, however, I most drawn to it because of its potential to radically change the way I approach problems in my day-to-day work.
 While I'm still far from mastering the language, a deeper understanding of functional programming *has* significantly influenced the way that I work.

-One of the concepts that has influenced me the most has been higher order functions.
+One of the concepts that has influenced me the most has been higher order functions (HOFs).
 In Haskell, functions can take functions as parameters and return a function as a result.
-Higher order functions are extremely useful when if comes to performing calculations by defining what stuff *is* rather than by the steps to perform an arbitrary state change.
+HOFs are extremely useful when if comes to performing calculations by defining what stuff *is* rather than by the steps to perform an arbitrary state change.
 They're a really powerful tool when it comes to solving problems and thinking about programs.

 If you're not already aware, functions in Haskell can officially only take one argument.
 However, when learning Haskell, you'll often find yourself adding multiple parameters to a function like so: